bitovi/academy/src/typescript/07-functions/functions.md

 In this part, we will:

-- Annotate functions parameters and return values.
+- Learn how to annotate functions parameters and return values
-- Use optional parameters & rest parameters
+- Learn how to use optional parameters & rest parameters

-The exercise will have you update a function with TypeScript annotations.
+The exercises will teach you how to:
+- Update a function with TypeScript annotations.

 ## Functions in TypeScript